techengineer3d/portfolio/_graphics/rebrightfx_post_effects.md

 Reshade is largely used by the gaming community to apply custom shaders and post effects to enhance their game library.<br/>
 <br/>
 RebrightFX For Reshade can be used to visually enhance games, films, shows, animated works, digital art and photography.<br/>
-The image enhancements will look better on some games and media than others, depending on media production quality and production methods.<br/>
+The image enhancements will look better on some games and media than others, depending on production methods and quality.<br/>
 RebrightFX for Reshade UHD series post effect presets were designed for quality over performance and it currently incurs a performance hit.<br/>
 Optimal game play frame rates of 60 fps are not guaranteed, and performance will vary according to individual PC machine specs and 3D graphics settings.<br/>
 In the case of watching RebrightFX enhanced video, Reshade itself requires GPU acceleration to work and may not be fully compatible with all GPU accelerated media players.